dsymbol/yt-dlp-gui/README.md

 metadata = false
 ```

 Try it yourself by pasting it to the bottom of your `config.toml` file!
 You will see that any fields not included in the preset will be disabled in the GUI.
-If you encounter any issues with your preset, check the `debug.log` file which is located in the root directory of the program for details.
+If you encounter any issues with your preset, check the `debug.log` file for details.